Social-AI-Studio/MATK/README.rst

 - **dataset_class**: Specifies the class path of **FRCNNDataset**, **ImageDataset**, and **TextClassificationDataset**.
 - **text_template**: Specifies something.
-- **labels**.
+- **labels**

 Step 2: Configure DataModule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The data modules initialize the tokenizer and the data loaders (which specify batch size, number of workers, etc.).

-To configure the data module, go to `configs/datamodule` and pick the file based on your model choice.
+To configure the datamodule, go to ``configs/datamodule`` and pick the file based on your model choice.
 The following parameters need to be specified:

 - **shuffle_train**: Based on your needs.
 - **num_workers**: Based on your needs.